 Born in Texarkana, Texas, Duke Windsor served in the U.S. Marine Corps as a combat illustrator and drill instructor.

-Windsor’s Golden Skies Series, Balboa Park works, and his new Burger Series, has been exhibited and received awards at juried exhibitions, group shows and corporate venues across the country, and they are held in many private collections throughout the U.S. and Europe.
+Windsor’s Golden Skies Series, Balboa Park works, and his new Burger Series have been exhibited and received awards at juried exhibitions, group shows, and corporate venues across the country, and they are held in many private collections throughout the U.S. and Europe.

 Sonia Sanchez, Ph.D.

 Master Poet | Author | Educator

 Sonia Sanchez is one of the most important writers of the Black Arts Movement.
 She is a poet, activist, and scholar she was the former Laura Carnell Professor of English and Women’s Studies at Temple University.
 She is the first Poet Laureate for the city of Philadelphia.
 She is the recipient of both the Robert Frost Medal for distinguished lifetime service to American poetry and the Langston Hughes Poetry Award.
 Sanchez is the author of sixteen books.
 Her poetry has been read all over the world.

 Cleaver was elected Kansas City's first African American Mayor in 1991.
 During his eight-year stint in the Office of the Mayor, Cleaver distinguished himself as an economic development activist and an unapologetic redevelopment craftsman.